Looking to secure a civil engineering role, or hoping to take a step up the ladder?

 Software knowledge – Competent in the main software packages such as AutoCAD, PDS, Civil 3D…

 Health & safety – Keeping up-to-date with health and site safety policies and procedures, as well as undertaking risk assessments and identifying potential environmental hazards.

 Written & verbal communication – Able to confidently communicate with a range of stakeholders and write reports, bids and correspondence in a clear and concise manner.

 By following this guide from start to finish, you’ll be able to write a civil engineering CV that gets results.

 The key to landing interviews is to show recruiters that you’re exactly what they’re looking for – so keep the job requirements in mind throughout the CV writing process.

 It sounds obvious, but make sure to triple-check your CV for spelling and grammar errors – in a sector that requires great attention to detail, mistakes will be penalised.
-It’s helpful to use a free writing assistant tool, such as Grammarly, in case you’ve glazed over anything.

 Good luck with your job search!